 Committee Function 1.
-Committees of Council Human Services Advisory Committee Floodplain Risk Management To provide advice and recommendations for the coordination of community and social planning for the City of Hawkesbury and to provide a mechanism for the discussion of social issues.
-Advisory Committee established to provide input in relation Advisory Committee General Manager's Performance Review Panel to floodplain management issues.
-To review the performance of the General Manger.
+Committees of Council Human Services Advisory Committee To provide advice and recommendations for the coordination of community and social planning for the City of Hawkesbury and to provide a mechanism for the discussion of social issues.
+Floodplain Risk Management Advisory Committee Advisory Committee established to provide input in relation to floodplain management issues.
+General Manager's Performance Review Panel To review the performance of the General Manger.
 Hawkesbury Civics and Citizenship Committee.
-Heritage Advisory Committee To consider and determine nominations for recipients of Citizenship Awards (Australia Day, Sports Medal).
-To provide advice to Council regarding heritage and related issues.
-Waste Management Advisory Committee Audit Committee Established to develop options for future waste management in the City of Hawkesbury Provide independent assurance and assistance to Council on risk management, control, governance and external accountability responsibilities.
-2. Statutory Committees Community Development Support Expenditure Scheme Local Committee To consider and rank applications received under CDSE Scheme Hawkesbury - Nepean Catchment Management Authority Local Government Advisory Committee Committee established by NSW Government to co-ordinate catchment management.
-Local Traffic Committee Committee responsible for considering and recommending requests for alterations to traffic facilities and other traffic related matters.
-3. Committees in which Council has a Financial Interest Hawkesbury River County Council Statutory body responsible for the management of noxious weeds.
+To consider and determine nominations for recipients of Citizenship Awards (Australia Day, Sports Medal).
+Heritage Advisory Committee To provide advice to Council regarding heritage and related issues.
+Waste Management Advisory Committee Established to develop options for future waste management in the City of Hawkesbury Audit Committee Provide independent assurance and assistance to Council on risk management, control, governance and external accountability responsibilities.
+Access and Inclusion Advisory Committee To Assist in the preparation of an Access and Inclusion Plan and to implement the Pedestrian Access and Mobility Plan (PAMP).
+2. Statutory Committees , Community Development Support Expenditure Scheme Local Committee To consider and rank applications received under CDSE Scheme Hawkesbury - Nepean Catchment Management Authority Local Government Advisory Committee Committee established by NSW Government to co-ordinate catchment management.

+Committee Function Local Traffic Committee Committee responsible for considering and recommending requests for alterations to traffic facilities and other traffic related matters.
+3. Committees in which Council h as a Financial Interest Hawkesbury River County Council Statutory body responsible for the management of noxious weeds.
 Hawkesbury Sister City Association Incorporated body responsible for coordinating Sister City activities.

-Committee Function Hawkesbury Sports Council Incorporated body with delegated responsibility for the management and operation of Council facilities.
-McMahon's Park Management Incorporated body with delegated responsibility for the Committee management and operation of McMahons Park.
+Hawkesbury Sports Council Incorporated body with delegated responsibility for the management and operation of Council facilities.
+McMahon's Park Management Committee Incorporated body with delegated responsibility for the management and operation of McMahons Park.
 Peppercorn Services Inc. Incorporated body with delegated responsibility for the management and operation of Council auspiced community services (externally funded).
-Western Sydney Regional Regional body established to co-ordinate lobbying for Organisation of Councils Western Sydney Westpool Self-insurance agency established by a consortium of participating Councils 4.
-Other Committees Destination Hawkesbury Committee established by HHART to liaise with local Committee operators and Council regarding tourism in the Hawkesbury LGA.
-NSW Metropolitan Public Libraries Regional body established to represent and support the Association interests of local government library services in the greater Sydney region.
-Western Sydney Academy of Regional body established to co-ordinate lobbying for sports Sport development in Western Sydney
+Western Sydney Regional Organisation of Councils Regional body established to co-ordinate lobbying for Western Sydney Westpool Self-insurance agency established by a consortium of participating Councils 4.
+Other Committees Destination Hawkesbury Committee Committee established by HHART to liaise with local operators and Council regarding tourism in the Hawkesbury LGA.
+NSW Metropolitan Public Libraries Association Regional body established to represent and support the interests of local government library services in the greater Sydney region.
+Western Sydney Academy of Sport Regional body established to co-ordinate lobbying for sports development in Western Sydney